 The Age of Mechs unfolded into splendor.
 Broadcasts surrounding mechs earned record views.
-Online and offline games brought the masses closer the glamorized new machines.
+Online and offline games brought the masses closer to the glamorized new machines.
 Major arms manufacturers invested in the rapidly growing mech industry.
 Countless startups offering their own unique takes on the mechs popped up like mushrooms.

 The Age of Mechs seemed to herald humanity into a new golden age.

 Unfortunately, only a small number of elites could step into the true world of mechs.
 The most basic mech models involved hundreds of patents and other proprietary knowledge that would cost a fortune to license.

 Those interested in piloting an authentic war mech also needed the right genes.
 The highly arcane neural interface that allowed pilots to control their mechs as natural as moving their own bodies could only be piloted by a gifted handful.
 Those who ignored the warnings fried their brains.